 How to Make Fourth of July Sugar Cookies

 This recipe will come together easily.
 It’s broken down it two parts over two days.
 Mixing up the cookie dough is super quick, then leave it in the fridge overnight.
 The next day, you will roll the dough out and make the cookies!

 Whisk together cake flour, all-purpose flour, baking powder, and cream of tartar.

 Beat together sugar, butter, and shortening.
-Add in vanilla extract, almond extract, and one egg.
+Add in vanilla extract and one egg.
 Mix until combined.
 Add egg white and continue mixing until combined.

 Gradually add dry ingredients to wet ingredients and mix well.

 Cover with plastic and place in the refrigerator overnight.

 Roll cookie dough out to about ½ inch thickness on a flat surface.

 Pro-tip: The baking instructions are dependent upon how thick your cookies are!
 I recommend rolling them to about a ½ inch thickness for the perfect bake!
 But if you like them a bit fluffier, you could go for a bit thicker.